top of page

 JONATHAN DORISCAR

-Hi, I’m Jonathan Doriscar, a third-year Ph.D. candidate in the Social Psychology program and a master’s student in Statistics and Data Science at Northwestern University.
+Hi, I’m Jonathan Doriscar, a fourth-year Ph.D. candidate in Social Psychology and a master’s student in Statistics and Data Science at Northwestern University.
 Before Northwestern, I earned my BA in Psychology with a minor in Composition & Rhetoric from Knox College.

 PUBLICATIONS